criadoperez/linux/Documentation/filesystems/proc.rst

 be lower than the real value due to optimizations used in the current implementation.
 If this is not desirable please file a bug report.

-"AnonHugePages" shows the ammount of memory backed by transparent hugepage.
+"AnonHugePages" shows the amount of memory backed by transparent hugepage.

-"ShmemPmdMapped" shows the ammount of shared (shmem/tmpfs) memory backed by huge pages.
+"ShmemPmdMapped" shows the amount of shared (shmem/tmpfs) memory backed by huge pages.

 "Shared_Hugetlb" and "Private_Hugetlb" show the ammounts of memory backed by